 It’s time to get down to the nitty gritty about acne and decipher the different types and the best ways to treat them.
 It’s important to know the different kinds of acne because the most effective way you can treat your pimples is by understanding your skin type and what type of acne you’re suffering from.

 So before we begin, let’s answer how acne occurs.
-Well, beneath the outermost layer of the skin there sebaceous glands and they naturally excrete a waxy substance known as sebum (AKA oil).
+Well, beneath the outermost layer of the skin there are sebaceous glands and they naturally excrete a waxy substance known as sebum (AKA oil).
 Over time, the skin sheds itself to get rid of built up dead skin cells, but oftentimes these dead cells can become trapped because of the buildup of sebum (which results in clogged pores/acne).

 Another cause of acne is bacteria called Propionibacterium acne.
 This bacteria is naturally present in the skin but it tends to reproduce because of clogged pores.
 This happens because the bacteria feeds off of sebum and as a result this can lead to more inflammation and spots.